eblerjana/long-read-1kg/README.md

 * **minigraph GFA** files with variants added

 ## What the pipeline does
+* **Step 1:** remove variation in centromer regions and mask centromeres in reference genome

-* **Step 1:** group non-overlapping variants and prduce "pseudo" haplotypes.
+* **Step 2:** group non-overlapping variants and prduce "pseudo" haplotypes.
 For each such pseudo haplotype, a VCF file is produced containing the variants it covers.
-* **Step 2:** construct a consensus haplotype for each pseudo haplotype by inserting the variants into the reference genome
+Next, a consensus sequence is constructed for each such pseudo haplotype by inserting the variants into the reference genome.
 * **Step 3:** Add these new consensus sequences to the GFAs using minigraph